eliasbenb/PlexAniBridge/docs/configuration.md

 `int` (optional, default `3600`)

 Interval in seconds between sync jobs.
-Set to `-1` to run once and exit
+Set to `-1` to run once and exit.

 ??? note "Sync Interval with Polling Scan"

     If `POLLING_SCAN` is enabled, the sync interval still applies.
 The polling scanner will run in addition to the regular sync.

+    The difference being that the polling scanner will only sync the changes detected in the library, while the regular sync will pull the mappings database and sync the entire library.

 ## `POLLING_SCAN`